 Location: United Irish Cultural Center, 2700 45th Avenue, San Francisco, CA

-Speaker: Brad Roberts, Director of the Center for Global Security Research at Lawrence Livermore National Laboratory Topic: The Case for U.S. Nuclear Weapons in the 21st Century
+Speaker: Brad Roberts, Director of the Center for Global Security Research, Lawrence Livermore National Laboratory Topic: The Case for U.S. Nuclear Weapons in the 21st Century

 Time: 6:00PM – 9:00PM